Blog – New York art tours

 I am also the director of walk to art and, at the moment, I am getting ready for the next walk-to-art New York in May.
 It is very important that I travel, see and experience; both in Australia and overseas.
 In October I am heading to Italy's La Biennale di Venezia for the second walk to art Venice.
 Recently, I visited the Brett Whiteley Studio in Surry Hills; definetely a place to visit if you are in Sydney.

 And Melbourne is constantly changing, so I have to be out and about to discover new spaces and new exhibitions.
 I use a fabulous calendar, Art Openings – Melbourne, maintained by a friend of mine named Charles.
-It is an excellent resource tool (you could be at a different opening every night!), and some of the best listings are shared with my Twitter followers.
+It is an excellent resource tool (you could be at a different opening every night!).

 Not one day is the same and I am very fortunate to work in Melbourne and other great cities, get to know many talented artist and meet people who are so interested in learning about art.